 The DfE International Teacher Recruitment Programme is looking to attract STEM teachers (Science, Computer Science, Maths and Physics) and MFL (Modern Foreign Language) teachers.

 Whether you teach one of these subjects or not, you will be able to find out your eligibility by completing the online expression of interest form.

-These roles now offer Tier 2 Sponsorship, meaning that if you are over the age of 31 or have previously used your 2-year youth mobility visa, you would be able to secure a sponsored visa.
+These roles now offer Skilled Worker Sponsorship, meaning that if you are over the age of 31 or have previously used your 2-year youth mobility visa, you would be able to secure a sponsored visa.

 Which locations are we recruiting from?